Georgetown University to offer slave descendants preferential status for admission

 In 1838, the school sold 272 slaves who were working on plantations in southern Maryland to pay down its debts.

 Now, the school said it will give the descendants of those slaves "the same consideration we give members of the Georgetown community" when they apply.
+That means that the applicants will "receive an extra look" and that their relationship to the university will be considered.

 "I believe the most appropriate ways for us to redress the participation of our predecessors in the institution of slavery is to address the manifestations of the legacy of slavery in our time," Georgetown President John DeGioia wrote in a letter to students and faculty Thursday.